amsimp/amsimp/README.md

 **Features:**

-* Provides a visualisation of a rudimentary simulation of tropospheric and stratsopheric dynamics on a synoptic scale (Motus Aeris @ AMSIMP).
+* Provides a visualisation of tropospheric and stratsopheric dynamics on a synoptic scale (Motus Aeris @ AMSIMP).
+* Provides the raw data of the simulation of tropospheric and stratsopheric dynamics.
+The forecasted values are achieved by numerically solving the Primitive Equations through the finite difference method.
 * Provides example visualisations of different atmospheric processes, an example being a contour plot of geostrophic wind, overlayed by wind vectors, with axes being transformed onto a [Nearside Projection](https://scitools.org.uk/cartopy/docs/v0.15/crs/projections.html) (a perspective view looking directly down at a point on the globe).
-* It's cool.
+* Provides extensive unit support through the utilisation of the unit module with astropy.

 ## Installation